User Input

 Writing a Question¶

-Below is an example of how you could write a custom RegexQuesion
+Below is an example of how you could write a custom RegexQuesion that validates user input to match a provided regular expression

 examples/custom_question.py